 - people who could pass the disease on to someone at higher risk of serious whooping cough disease.

-Antibiotics can be used to treat whooping cough in the early stages.
-This can prevent a severe case of the disease and help stop the infection spreading to other people.
+Antibiotics are used to treat whooping cough in the early stages.
+This can prevent a severe case of the disease and help to stop the infection spreading to other people.

-Some babies may need treatment in hospital or intensive care.
+Some babies may need treatment in hospital, sometimes in intensive care.